Cyb3r-Jak3/useful_bot/README.md

 ---

 ##### Issues:
-* No issues currently known.
+* Adding to blacklist does not actually stop replies

 If you find one please submit it in the issues tab

 ---

 #####  Future Features for a Release V2:
 - [ ] Reply to messages
-- [x] Be able to blacklist subreddits if contacted
+- [x] Be able to blacklist subreddits if contacted.
+(The data gets added and pulled from table in the database but it does not actually do anything
 - [ ] Respond to username mentions